How to Save Money as Consumer Prices Keep Rising

 For a useful benchmark on car costs, check out CR’s Build & Buy Car Buying Service and online research tool, which allows shoppers to check the current transaction prices for different models.
 You may find that the best way to get the car you want is to order it or buy it from another state.

 Telecom and Internet Services

-During the pandemic, telecom consumers had a bit of a break, with prices for telephone and wireless services rising only slightly, while some providers suspended data caps and provided other consumer breaks during the pandemic.
+During the pandemic, consumers had a bit of a break because prices for telephone and wireless services rose only slightly.

-To keep a lid on those costs, consider switching to a lower-cost cell-phone plan, perhaps one from your internet provider.
-(And consider joining CR’s Let’s Broadband Together initiative to investigate the state of internet availability and affordability.)
+To keep a lid on those costs, consider switching to a lower-cost cell phone plan, perhaps one from your internet provider.
+Lower-income families may qualify for a federal program that helps with internet bills, called the Affordable Connectivity Program.

-And although prices are also rising for streaming services, you can still trim your costs by cutting the cable-TV cord.
+And although prices are also rising for streaming services, you can still trim your costs by cutting the TV cable cord.